FAQ

 Here are some of the key questions we’re being asked about the project.

-• Workshops with citizens are taking place across the UK to understand better the kinds of changes citizens are looking for from business, government and civil society.
-Throughout the project we are involving local leaders, national politicians, food businesses and more.
-We are also building partnerships with organisations who can help extend the reach and scale of the project.
+• In addition to the formal ‘recruited’ Food Conversation across 10 locations in the UK.
+We also built partnerships with organisations to help extend the reach and scale of the project.
+Local community partners have hosted over 70+ food conversations, reaching thousands of citizens across the UK.
 Initially reaching 300+ citizens through the workshops, ultimately the project will involve thousands of people through national polling and work with local partners, membership organisations and more.

-• The first citizen workshops started in June 2023 and expanded to include locations around the UK.
+• The first citizen workshops started in June 2023 and expanded to include locations around the UK in 2024, finalising with a ‘National Summit’ in November 2024.

 • These citizen workshops are sometimes known as ‘citizen dialogues’ or ‘deliberative dialogues’, and involve bringing together a group of people with diverse backgrounds and experiences to explore a topic together.
 Through online and in-person meetings, they learn more about the issue, have informed discussions, and work together to reach a shared understanding on the best course of action.